Were You Arrested For A Violent Crime?

 You should contact The Law Office of Brian Jones, LLC, if you are facing criminal charges for a violent crime in central Ohio.
 Our Delaware attorneys have more than 15 years of criminal defense experience with many types of violent charges.
 Contact us now at 740-513-4830 to schedule your free consultation with a skilled lawyer.

 Common reasons why a person becomes violent and lashes out include:

 - They were forced to commit the crime out of fear for their life.

-assault.
-A conviction of these types of crimes will result in lengthy prison sentences or life imprisonment, heavy fines, lengthy probation, and a future as a convicted felon which can adversely impact your future.
-With a permanent criminal record, you may have difficulty in renting an apartment, be ineligible for certain professional licenses or educational loans, and have difficulty finding a job.
+A conviction for a violent crime, such as rape or assault, will result in lengthy prison sentences or life imprisonment, hefty fines, lengthy probation and a future as a convicted felon.
+With a permanent criminal record, you may have difficulty renting an apartment, be ineligible for certain professional licenses or educational loans, and have trouble finding a job.
 The social stigma of being a convicted felon may follow you for the rest of your life.

 Because of the serious consequences following a violent crime conviction, it is essential that you have a criminal defense attorney who can defend you.
 Our attorneys will thoroughly review the details of your case and ensure that all circumstances that led up to the event are presented before the opposition and the judge.

 Schedule Your Free Consultation With A Lawyer

 Our lawyers will negotiate with prosecutors and judges on your behalf to reduce charges where possible and minimize the penalties.
 You can schedule your free consultation at our Delaware location by calling 740-513-4830 or by sending us an email.
 Se habla español.